Hello All, Welcome To My About Page

 Besides running Travels With Kev, I am an organist, electronic media creator, and coordinator for a small Episcopal Church.

 One of the most significant life changes in my life was becoming an uncle.
-My first run was with Abby, the Newfie, whom I talk about on this site, maybe too much, and Mackenzie, Little Mack.
-Recently two more were added, so now I have three nieces, two humans plus the big fluffy one, and a nephew.
+My first run at that job was with Abby, my sister’s dog, the Newfie.
+Then came Mackenzie, aka Little Mack, and now two more have been added, so I have three nieces, two humans plus the big fluffy one, and a nephew.

 Abby prepared me for my duties as an uncle to a beautiful tiny human, Mackenzie, or Mack, as I often call her.
 Abby is now seven, and Mack is four, and they both love it when I visit.
 Most of my travels take me to see my sister and her family.